behavure/behavure-docs/src/content/docs/edge_iq/product_integrations/23-splunk.md

 ---

 ## Splunk HEC output

-Lyftdata supports Splunk Http Event Collector (HEC) to send data to Splunk.
+Edge IQ supports Splunk Http Event Collector (HEC) to send data to Splunk.

-### Configure Lyftdata to send data to Splunk HEC
+### Configure Edge IQ to send data to Splunk HEC

-Add Lyftdata output **splunk-hec** to a job and configure:
+Add Edge IQ output **splunk-hec** to a job and configure:

 - **URL**: Splunk HEC endpoint, example: https://127.0.0.1:8088/services/collector/event
 - **HEC token**: authentication token
 - **Splunk fields**: (index, host, source, sourcetype).
 Edit the value or the fieldname in the data, where the value can be found.